grahampugh/grahampugh.github.io/_posts/2022-05-13-jss-to-jamf-recipes.md

   UPDATE_PREDICATE: "pkg_uploaded == False"
 ```

-In this example, I have included extra keys for `POLICY_NAME` and `SELF_SERVICE_DISPLAY_NAME` so that these can be overridden (in contract, those names are fixed in the `.jss` recipe), and I've included the `TESTING_GROUP_NAME` which is hard-coded as `Testing` in the SmartGroupTemplate of the `.jss` recipes, so that this can also be overridden.
+In this example, I have included extra keys for `POLICY_NAME` and `SELF_SERVICE_DISPLAY_NAME` so that these can be overridden (in contrast, those names are fixed in the `.jss` recipe), and I've included the `TESTING_GROUP_NAME` which is hard-coded as `Testing` in the SmartGroupTemplate of the `.jss` recipes, so that this can also be overridden.

 The only other extra key is `UPDATE_PREDICATE`.
 More on that below.